WilliamTjonndal/IT3212/assignment4/Group 25.md

 ### Feature extraction

 We have used the following feature extraction methodes: HOG, LBP Histogram and a combination of both.
+As the task mentioned, we did not perform feature extraction for CNNs.

 **Histogram of Oriented Gradients (HOG)**

-Histogram of Oriented Gradients (HOG) was chosen because it captures edges, contours, and global shape structure—key cues for classes such as buildings, mountains, and streets.
+Histogram of Oriented Gradients (HOG) was chosen because it captures edges, contours, and global shape structure, key cues for classes such as buildings, mountains, and streets.
 We implemented HOG by converting images to grayscale and computing gradient-orientation histograms across spatial cells, normalized over blocks for lighting robustness.
 We tested multiple orientation and block configurations to evaluate how much structural detail benefits the classifiers, and HOG consistently produced the most informative standalone features.

 **Local Binary Pattern (LBP) Histogram**